Adam Wilcox, PhD

 Chief Analytics Officer (CAO) of UW Medicine

-Electronic health records, quality improvement, patient-centered outcomes, methodology, health care transformation
+Electronic health records, quality improvement, patient-centered outcomes, methodology, health care transformation, system and process maturity

 Dr. Wilcox completed a double major in 1995 in Physics and Mathematics at the University of Utah.
 He then obtained his PhD in 2000 in Medical Informatics at Columbia University (Advisor George Hripcsak).
-Dr. Wilcox worked with the informatics group at Intermountain Healthcare under Paul Clayton from 2001-2006, where he led the development and implementation of primary care and emergency medicine systems, while also researching the effectiveness of care managers in an advanced practice model that was a precursor to the patient-centered medical home.
-While at Intermountain, he was also faculty at the University of Utah, where he taught courses and lectures in research design and decision support.
-He was on the faculty of Columbia University from 2006-2013, where he directed the legacy clinical information system, clinical data repository and data warehouse, and was also principal investigator of the Washington Heights/Inwood Informatics Infrastructure for Comparative Effectiveness Research (WICER) project, one of the country’s first population health research databases, funded by AHRQ.
+Dr. Wilcox worked with the informatics group at Intermountain Healthcare under Paul Clayton, where he led the development and implementation of primary care and emergency medicine systems, while also researching the effectiveness of care managers in an advanced practice model that was a precursor to the patient-centered medical home.
+Most recently he led Intermountain’s clinical decision support efforts and directed its analytic health repository.
+At Intermountain, he was also faculty at the University of Utah, where he taught courses and lectures in research design and decision support.
+While faculty of Columbia University, where he directed the legacy clinical information system, clinical data repository and data warehouse, and was also principal investigator of the Washington Heights/Inwood Informatics Infrastructure for Comparative Effectiveness Research (WICER) project, one of the country’s first population health research databases, funded by AHRQ.

-Dr. Wilcox arrives most recently from Intermountain Healthcare where he led Intermountain’s clinical decision support efforts and directed its analytic health repository.
-In 2015, Dr. Wilcox was appointed a member of the PCORI Methodology Committee.
-He is an elected fellow of the American College of Medical Informatics, is a senior editor for eGEMs, and serves on the Clinical Informatics Subcommittee for the American Board of Preventive Medicine, which administers the board examination for the clinical informatics subspecialty.
+Dr. Wilcox is an appointed a member of the PCORI Methodology Committee and an elected fellow of the American College of Medical Informatics.
+In addition, he is a senior editor for eGEMs, and serves on the Clinical Informatics Subcommittee for the American Board of Preventive Medicine, which administers the board examination for the clinical informatics subspecialty.

 Currently accepting new MS students and new PhD students.